Modenas KR3: 1997

 At the debut year, the rider line-up consisted of Kenny Roberts Jr. and Jean-Michel Bayle and team's sponsor was Marlboro.
-It was initially thought that the engine's layout gave the engine good self-balancing inertial forces (of the pistons going up and down and the rotating crankshaft), but the bike frequently underperformed and suffered many breakdowns (especially crankshaft spreadings frequently broke down) as well as driver DNFs, - 14 to be exact - achieving a best place finish of eighth, scoring a total of 68 points and ending fifth in the constructor standings.
+It was initially thought that the engine's layout gave the engine good self-balancing inertial forces (of the pistons going up and down and the rotating crankshaft), but the bike frequently underperformed and suffered many breakdowns (especially crankshaft spreadings frequently broke down) as well as rider DNFs, - 14 to be exact - achieving a best place finish of eighth, scoring a total of 68 points and ending fifth in the constructor standings.
 Additionally, there was no controlled-tyre ruling back then, thus the tyres were manufactured to each specific bike in the paddock.
 New and small teams such as the KR team often had to use old tyres or those designed for other bikes, sometimes even both.
 It meant that KR could not capitalize on their handling.